KushagraKanaujia/receiptbank/CONTRIBUTING.md

 ## Questions?

-Join our Discord or email hello@datahub.app
+Open an issue or start a discussion on GitHub

 ---

-**Thank you for helping build a fairer data economy!** 🚀
+**Thanks for helping build a fairer data economy!**